NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 After completing this tutorial, you will be able to use Python to:

 * Determine the available AOP datasets in Google Earth Engine
-* Read in and visualize AOP Reflectance, RGB Camera, and Lidar Raster datasets
+* Read in and visualize AOP Reflectance, RGB Camera, and Lidar raster datasets
 * Become familiar with the AOP Image Properties
 * Filter data based off image properties to pull in dataset(s) of interest
 * Explore the interactive mapping features in geemap

 ### Requirements

-To follow along with this code, you will need to
+To follow along with this code, you will need to:
 1. Sign up for a non-commercial Google Earth Engine account here https://code.earthengine.google.com/register.
-2. Install **Python 3.x**
+2. Install **Python 3.9+**
-3. Install required Python packages (matplotlib, cartopy and the dependent packages are only required for the last optional part of the tutorial, to create a time-lapse gif)
+3. Install required Python packages
-- earthengine-api
+- `pip install earthengine-api --upgrade`
-- geemap
+- `pip install geemap`

+You may need to run the following to upgrade the `google-api-python-client`:
+- `pip install --upgrade google-api-python-client`

 Notes:
-- This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version.
+- This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version or higher.
 This lesson was written in **Jupyter Notebook** so you can run each cell chunk individually, but you can also use a different IDE (Interactive Development Environment) of your choice.
 - If not using **Jupyter**, we recommend using **Spyder**, which has similar functionality.
 You can install both Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.

 ### Additional Resources
 - <a href="https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api" target="_blank">Google Developers Intro to Python API</a>